snpsuen/XDP_LBDSR_L3Backend/BackendTC/Readme.md

 make
 ```

-Another point of note is, there is no need to run these commands to configure the virtual IP as an loopback aliases on the backend servers.
+Another point of note is, there is no need to run these commands to configure the virtual IP as an loopback alias on the backend servers.

 ~~docker exec backend0x ip addr add 192.168.25.10/24 dev lo~~